awsdocs/aws-organizations-docs/doc_source/orgs_tutorials_basic.md

 **Note**
 By default, the organization is created with all features enabled\.
 You can also create the organization with only [consolidated billing features](orgs_getting-started_concepts.md#feature-set-cb-only) enabled\.

    The organization is created\.
 You're now on the **Accounts** tab\.
-The star next to the account email indicates that it's the master account\.
+The star next to the account email indicates that it's the management account\.

-   A verification email is automatically sent to the address that is associated with your master account\.
+   A verification email is automatically sent to the address that is associated with your management account\.
 There might be a delay before you receive the verification email\.

 1. Verify your email address within 24 hours\.
 For more information, see [Email address verification](orgs_manage_create.md#about-email-verification)\.

 You now have an organization with your account as its only member\.
-This is the master account of the organization\.
+This is the management account of the organization\.

 ### Invite an existing account to join your organization<a name="tut-basic-invite-existing"></a>